JackKelly/hypergrib/README.md

 There are read-patterns which will never be well-served by reading from GRIBs (because of the way the data is structured on disk).
 For example, reading a long timeseries for a single geographical point will involve reading about one million times more data from disk than you need (assuming each 2D GRIB message is 1,000 x 1,000 pixels).
 So, even if you sustain 20 gigabytes per second from GRIBs in object storage, you'll only get 20 _kilobytes_ per second of useful data!
 For these use-cases, the data will almost certainly have to be converted to something like Zarr.
 (And, hopefully, `hypergrib` will help make the conversion from GRIB to Zarr as efficient as possible).

 (That said, we're keen to explore ways to slice _into_ each GRIB message... e.g. some GRIBs are compressed in JPEG2000, and JPEG2000 allows _parts_ of the image to be decompressed.
 And maybe, whilst making the manifest, we could decompress each GRIB file and save the state of the decompressor every, say, 4 kB.
 Then, at query time, if we want a single pixel then we'd have to stream at most 4 kB of data from disk.
 Although that has its own issues.).

-## More info about `hypergrib`
-For the planned design, please see [design.md](https://github.com/JackKelly/hypergrib/blob/main/design.md).

 ## Name
 `hypergrib` uses "hyper" in its mathematical sense, like [hypercube](https://en.wikipedia.org/wiki/Hypercube) (an n-dimensional cube).
 Oh, and it's reminiscent of a very cool record label, too :)